qqiang2006/Stock/README.md

 # Stock
-search stock about sz and sz ,then back the result
+search stock about sh and sz ,then back the result